SolidWallOfCode/txn_box/doc/dev/design.en.rst

 Boolean Expressions
 ===================

-With the addition of the :code:`not` comparison and suport for implicit "or" in other comparison operators such as :code:`match`, it is possible to implement the "NOR" operator, which in turn is sufficient to represent any boolean computation.
+Do_with the addition of the :code:`not` comparison and suport for implicit "or" in other comparison operators such as :code:`match`, it is possible to implement the "NOR" operator, which in turn is sufficient to represent any boolean computation.
 Although this seems to make that somewhat obscure, in practice use of complex booleans expressions doesn't occur due to its difficulty in comprehension